willswats/react-calculator/README.md

 ## General Information

-I built this project to further familiarise myself with React hooks, such as `useState` and `useContext`.
+I built this project to further familiarise myself with React hooks, such as `useState` and `useReducer`.

 ## Features